 Hope this is useful for your next trip to Japan.

 Disclaimer: NO WARRANTY as to accuracy of this info.
 NO TECH SUPPORT to be found here.
-I do not work for B-Mobile or any affiliate. almost 5 years agoAnswered by Heath via WorldNomads.com
+I do not work for B-Mobile or any affiliate. over 5 years agoAnswered by Heath via WorldNomads.com

 You can buy prepaid sim card.
 Price is 2980JPY for 1.5GB, 3980JPY for 3GB on Docomo network. http://buyprepaidsimjapan.com/